 This video is sort of a continuation of the previous one.
 It goes into details on how LDL particles get into and out of the lining of the arteries.

-Chronic inflammation mainly due to eating the wrong foods is likely the cause of heart disease.
+Chronic inflammation, mainly due to eating the wrong food, is likely the cause of heart disease.

 Dave Feldman is the master N=1 experimenter.
 He shows how you can reduce your LDL cholesterol within a few days by eating a lot of fat.
 He has a lot of other great videos which you can search out on YouTube.

 Dr. Malhotra talks about stents, statins, bad incentives and bad research.
 The fact that the European parliament is listening to this is hopefully a sign of progress.

 Omega 3 fats - specifically the Omega 3 fatty acids DHA and EPA - provide protection against heart disease.
 You must, however, ingest DHA and EPA as supplements of fish oil or by eating fatty fish.
 The human body does not do a good job of converting the main dietary non aquatic source of Omega 3 fat (alpha linolenic acid) into DHA and EPA

 This video is an excerpt from the "Widowmaker" documentary below.
 Your Coronary Artery Calcification score is the best way to determine a persons risk of having a heart attack.

 This is a documentary on on heart attacks.
 It has the tag line "watch this film ... it could save your life".
 Highly recommended.